Joe Sacco: Biography

 He has also contributed short pieces of graphic reportage to a variety of magazines, on subjects ranging from war crimes to blues, and was a frequent illustrator of Harvey Pekar's American Splendor.
 In 2005 he wrote and drew two eight-page comics depicting events in Iraq published in The Guardian.
 He also contributed a 16-page piece in April 2007's issue of Harper's Magazine, entitled "Down!
 Up!
 You're in the Iraqi Army Now".

 In 2009, his Footnotes in Gaza was published, which investigates two forgotten massacres that took place in Khan Younis and Rafah in November 1956.
 In June 2012, he collaborated with journalist Chris Hedges, on Days of Destruction, Days of Revolt, a book about poverty in the United States.

-Sacco's latest work is Paying the Land (2020).
-It discusses climate change and the indigenous Dene community of Northwest Canada who, he says, were subject to cultural genocide by means of compulsory residential schooling, treaties, and colonialism.
+In 2014, Sacco published Bumf Vol. 1, a collection of satirical comics about American politics, war, and history.
+Sacco contributed illustrations and a comics chapter titled "Bitumen or Bust" to Global Warming and the Sweetness of Life: A Tar Sands Tale (2018) by Matt Hern and Am Johal.
+Sacco's work Paying the Land (2020) is also about climate change and the indigenous Dene community of Northwest Canada who, he says, were subject to cultural genocide by means of compulsory residential schooling, treaties, and colonialism.

+In 2024, Sacco published a series of comics on the Gaza War in The Comics Journal that were collected and published by Fantagraphics later that year as The War on Gaza.
+Sacco's book The Once and Future Riot (2025) is about the 2013 Muzaffarnagar riots.

+In 2025, Joe Sacco teamed up with Art Spiegelman, author of Maus, a seminal graphic novel about Holocaust memory, to publish a short comic titled "Never Again!
+And Again... and Again... and Again..." in several newspapers, addressing the situation in Gaza.

+In 2026, Sacco published with Requiem for Gaza – co-authored with Chris Hedges, the former Middle East Bureau Chief for The New York Times — his fourth graphic novel dedicated to the Israeli-Palestinian conflict, which is about Palestinian refugees in Egypt who fled Israel’s ongoing genocide in Gaza.
+Sacco accused major Western media outlets of a "moral failure", they abandoned their Palestinian colleagues in the Gaza Strip — many of whom were killed in the line of duty (Killing of journalists in the Gaza war) and turned a blind eye to the scale of the destruction.